learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 You will be able to:

 * Construct and run a basic model in Keras
-* Construct a validation set and explain potential benefits.
+* Construct a validation set and explain potential benefits
-* Apply L1 and L2 regularization.
+* Apply L1 and L2 regularization
-* Aplly dropout regularization.
+* Aplly dropout regularization
-* Observe and comment on the effect of using more data.
+* Observe and comment on the effect of using more data

 ## Import the libraries